 In total, 97 officers completed the full survey.
-This exceeded the minimum a priori sample size of 91 for a multiple regression analysis with five predictors (current distress, mental health literacy, distress disclosure, organisational stigma, and length of service), a medium effect size (f2 = 0.15), desired power of 80%, and an α of 0.05 (Soper, n.d.).
+This exceeded the minimum a priori sample size of 91 for a multiple regression analysis with five predictors (current distress, mental health literacy, distress disclosure, organisational stigma, and length of service), a medium effect size (f2 = 0.15), desired power of 80%, and an α of .05 (Soper, n.d.).
 The medium effect size was based on the findings of previous similar studies (Lane et al., 2022; A. K. White et al., 2016).
-Participants were mostly male (59.8%), White (91.8%), and lower ranking (constable: 42.3%; sergeant: 34.0%), with an average age of 41.03 years and an average length of service of 16.07 years (see Table 1).
-Participants worked in various departments.